Holonist/HoloForm/readme.md

 ```

 ### HoloFormBuilder
-So far we achieved, that we don't need to update our view at all
+So far we achieved, that we don't need to update our HTML at all
 when we change the form definition in PHP.
 New fields will be added automatically.

-But let's take it one step further and let's get rid of the PHP too:
+But let's take it one step further and let's get rid of the PHP adjustments too:
-generate the form directly from a model.
+generate the form directly from a model (i.e. its table).

 ```php
 // Create an empty form